Stefanuk12/EasyPasswords/README.md

 # EasyPasswords ( The Task )
-A simple and open-source password generator and checker, built in Typescript (and possibly React, if I decide to add a GUI.)
+A simple and open-source password generator and checker, built in Typescript (and possibly React, if I decide to add a GUI).
 - This project is for my GCSE Computer Science NEA

 ## Basic Features